The (theta, wheel)-free graphs Part II: structure theorem: Properties of P-graphs

 We can build a similar path $P_y$.
 In $B$, the paths $P_x$ and $P_y$ can be completed to a wheel via $K$ ($e$ is the center of this wheel).

 {\bf Case 2:} when $R$ fails to satisfy~\ref{i:8}.
 Suppose for a contradiction that some edge $xx'$ of $R$ has label~1, where $x$ has degree at least~3 and $x'$ degree 1.
 Suppose moreover that another edge of $R$, say $yy'$ where $y'$ has degree 1, also receives label 1.
 Let $Z$ be set of all degree~1 vertices of $R$, except $x'$ and $y'$.
 We claim that in $R$, there exist two vertex-disjoint paths $P_y = x'' \dots y'$ and $P_z = x''' \dots z$, where $z\in Z$ and $x'',x'''$ are some neighbors of $x$ different from $x'$.
-For otherwise, by Lemma \ref{MengerModified}, there exists a cut-vertex $u$ in $R$ that separtes $\{x'',x'''\}$ from $Z \cup \{y'\}$.
+For otherwise, by Lemma \ref{MengerModified}, there exists a cut vertex $u$ in $R$ that separates $\{x'',x'''\}$ from $Z \cup \{y'\}$.
 Then $\{ u,x'\}$ is a cutset of $R$ such that the connected component $C$ of $R\setminus \{ u,x'\}$ that contains $x$ fails to satisfy~\ref{i:4}.
-In $B$, the two paths $P_y$ and $P_z$ together with $x$ and vertices from $K$ yields a hole, that is the rim of a wheel centered at the vertex $xx'$ of $L(R)$. \end{proof}
+Additionally, we may assume that $P_y$ (resp.\ $P_z$) does not contain $x$, since otherwise instead of $P_y$ (resp.\ $P_z$) we can take the subpath of $P_y$ (resp.\ $P_z$) from a neighbor of $x$ (on this path) to $y'$ (resp.\ $z$).
+Now, in $B$, the two paths $P_y$ and $P_z$ together with $x$ and vertices from $K$ yield a hole, that is the rim of a wheel centered at the vertex $xx'$ of $L(R)$. \end{proof}

 \begin{lemma} Every P-graph is (theta, wheel, diamond)-free. \end{lemma}

 \begin{proof} Let $B$ be a P-graph with skeleton $R$ and special clique $K$.
 By construction of $B$, none of the vertices of $L(R)$ can be centres of claws in $B$.
 So all centres of claws of $B$ are contained in $K$ and are therefore pairwise adjacent.
 It follows that $B$ is theta-free.
 Since $R$ is triangle-free and pendant vertices of $L(R)$ have unique neighbors in $K$, and by \ref{i:8}, $B$ is diamond-free.